 This product lasts me a year, give or take a month.
 The tube is black (of course) and the same size as the other Diorshow products I’ve mentioned, so application is extremely quick and easy.
 In this vein, a word of caution, it IS possible to use too much of this mascara.
 Because it’s concentrated on adding volume, you can overdo it to the point that it looks like you’ve got black, fuzzy caterpillars on your eyelids.
 And all of the combing in the world won’t change that mess.
 You would have to remove and start over.
 Two coats is usually ideal for me.

-Black Out is just a hair less expensive than the other Dior lash products I’ve mentioned, but not much, so I still only buy when on sale or otherwise discounted.
+Black Out has the same price point as the other Dior lash products I’ve mentioned above, so I still only buy when on sale or otherwise discounted.
 I will say, it is worth every penny.
-Diorshow Black Out, $29.
+Diorshow Black Out, $30.